-Katie holds a Master of Laws in Global Health Law from Georgetown University, a J.D. from New York Law School, and a B.A. in Architecture from the University of Colorado.
+Gottschalk holds an LL.M. in global health law from Georgetown University, a J.D. from New York Law School, and a B.A. in architecture from the University of Colorado.